Syxless/calculator/README.md

 # Scientific Calculator

-This is a simple and user-friendly scientific calculator built using Python and PyQt5.
-The application supports various mathematical operations, including trigonometric functions, logarithms, and factorials, making it a versatile tool for both students and professionals.
+This project aims to explore code optimization and the creation and editing of graphical user interfaces (GUIs) using Python and PyQt5.
+The result is a simple and user-friendly scientific calculator that supports various mathematical operations, including trigonometric functions, logarithms, and factorials, making it a versatile tool for both students and professionals.

 ## Features